javascript-tutorial/en.javascript.info/1-js/4-object-basics/06-symbol/article.md

 - Symbol is a primitive type for unique identifiers.
 - Symbols are created with `Symbol(name)` call.
 - Symbols are useful if we want to create a field that only those who know the symbol can access.
 - Symbols don't appear in `for..in` loops.
 - Symbols created with `Symbol(name)` are always different, even if they have the same name.
 If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(name)` returns (creates if needed) a global symbol with the given name.
 Multiple calls return the same symbol.
 - There are system symbols used by Javascript and accessible as `Symbol.*`.
 We can use them to alter some built-in behaviors.

 Technically, symbols are not 100% hidden.
 There is a build-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols) that allows to get all symbols.
 Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
-So they are not completely hidden and private.
+So they are not really hidden.

 But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
 And the one who explicitly calls the aforementioned methods probably understands well what he's doing.